anyscale/demoguides/README.md

 ### Preparation

 1. **Launch a workspace with Multi-Modal AI template**
-   - From the Anyscale console, create a new workspace
+   - From the Anyscale console, create a new workspace (Create from template)
    - Select the "Multi-Modal AI" template

    ![Multi-Modal AI Template Selection](screenshots/02-multimodal-template.png)
+   - Launch the template

 2. **Modify compute configuration**
    - **Terminate the workspace** (if already running)